Baltics may risk more Russia tension with Europe power grid plan

 This week Latvia hosts talks in Riga, bringing together EU energy ministers and the European Commission as it pushes for the strategic goal of increased EU connections by 2020.

 But senior officials say the deadline is flexible.
-Some EU officials, speaking on condition of anonymity, doubted full synchronization was achievable.
+Some EU officials, speaking on condition of anonymity, doubted full synchronisation was achievable.

 He hoped a transition would be orderly, saying Russia had some 10 years to prepare.